-where ${{p}}^2\equiv{\vert\vec{{p}}\vert}^2= \eta_{ij}p^{i}p^{j}$; $i,j=1,2,3$.
-The parameters $\alpha$ and $\beta$ are positive and independent of $\Delta q$ and $\Delta p$ which generate the traces of the GUP.
+where ${{P}}^2\equiv{\vert\vec{{P}}\vert}^2= \eta_{ij}P^{i}P^{j}$; $i,j=1,2,3$.
+The parameters $\alpha$ and $\beta$ are positive and independent of $\Delta Q$ and $\Delta P$ which generate the traces of the GUP.
 These parameters are defined as $\alpha=\alpha_{0}/(M_{Pl}c)$ and $\beta=\beta_{0}/(M_{Pl}c)^2$ where $M_{Pl}$ is the Planck mass and $c$ is the speed of light in free space.
 The definitions of GUP parameters immediately show that the dimensions of $\alpha$ and $\beta$ are $(\text{momentum})^{-1}$ and $(\text{momentum})^{-2}$ respectively.
 Now the modified Heisenberg algebra following the uncertainty relation (\ref{gupvp}) is as follows

-The existence of GUP has been immensely investigated at the level of black hole thermodynamics \cite{mmg,fsc,rjadler,rd,rb,sg,fs1,sbbh}, various quantum systems like a particle in a box, landau-level, harmonic oscillator \cite{sd1,sd2}, \cite{id, pb, pb11} and so on.
+The existence of GUP has been immensely investigated at the level of black hole thermodynamics \cite{mmg,fsc,rjadler,rd,rb,sg,fs1,sbbh}, various quantum systems like a particle in a box, Landau-level, harmonic oscillator \cite{sd1,sd2}, \cite{id, pb, pb11} and so on.
 Theoretical analysis with this GUP framework in the path integral representation \cite{sp,sb,sb1} has also been thoroughly investigated to gain more insight into the quantum gravity phenomenology.
-In a recent study the noise spectrum of a typical optomechanical setup has been analyzed in the LQGUP framework \cite{ss}.
+In a recent study, the noise spectrum of a typical optomechanical setup has been analyzed in the LQGUP framework \cite{ss}.
+In \cite{QFTToyModel}, a quantum harmonic oscillator is studied non-perturbatively, showing that a linear correction to the commutation relation between position and momentum cannot admit any ladder operators.
 Despite all these theoretical investigations in the GUP framework, this Planck scale phenomenon poses the question of how one goes about experimentally capturing its signature.
-Before going to investigate any relics of GUP in any experimental setup, it is important to note that the upper bound on the dimensionless GUP parameter $\beta_0$ reported in recent studies \cite{sd1, fs1, bawaj, zf, bushev, fs}, corresponds to the intermediate length scale $l_{im} = \sqrt{\beta_0}l_{pl} \sim 10^{-23} m$.
+Before investigating any relics of GUP in any experimental setup, it is important to note that the upper bound on the dimensionless GUP parameter $\beta_0$ reported in recent studies \cite{sd1, fs1, bawaj, zf, bushev, fs}, corresponds to the intermediate length scale $l_{im} = \sqrt{\beta_0}l_{pl} \sim 10^{-23} \text{m}$.